noawe-boi/NoahsObsidianSync/Chemistry IA2.md

   - chem
   - assignment
 ---
-**Hey Mr Sonter!**

-Sorry for the late submission, and lack of substance in this report.
-*I understand what you've asked us to do, and have began my report based on what you've told us* and the QCAA Example report (as well as its marking guide).
-**I don't mind if I get this back a little later than the others do**, *I've got plenty to work on in the meantime* and we still have a *week* till this is due.

-**Thanks, Noah**

 ### Rationale

 #### Introduction
-Understanding changes in enthalpy $(\Delta H)$ is crucial when understanding the changes that occur through chemical reactions.
+Understanding changes in enthalpy $(\Delta H)$ is crucial when interpreting the changes that occur through chemical reactions.
 This experiment aims to further investigate the change in enthalpy when varying amounts of magnesium carbonate ($MgCO_3$) react with a constant volume of hydrochloric acid ($HCL$) by modifying a previous experiment.

 #### Background
 Compounds store energy in the bonds of their components.
 This bond energy is a component of the compound's enthalpy, or sum of its total energy.